yjmark/yjmark.github.io/index.md

 ---
-title: Geospatial Information in Defense, Public Policy, Communication, and Transportation
+title: Geospatial Information in Defense and Public Policy
 ---

 ## Geospatial Information in Defense